MoldyMacaroniX/dashword.net/_src/posts/geometry-dash-servers-down-for-maintenance-pending-2-2.md

 With this, you can expect the Geometry Dash servers to be back up by 4:00 PM EDT.

 RobTop has confirmed that Geometry Dash 2.2 will not be releasing today or tomorrow because of the server downtime.
-However, we can still expect [update 2.2 this month](), but there is a chance [2.2 will be delayed until November]().
+However, we can still expect [update 2.2 this month](/posts/final-geometry-dash-2-2-release-date-confirmed-by-robtop/), but there is a small chance that [update 2.2 will be delayed until November](/posts/geometry-dash-2-2-release-date-might-get-delayed-to-after-october/).